awslabs/aws-lambda-rust-runtime/README.md

 cargo lambda invoke <lambda-function-name> --data-ascii '{ "command": "hi" }'
 ```

-Running the command on a HTTP function (Function URL, API Gateway, etc) will not work, presenting you with the following error.
+Running the command on a HTTP function (Function URL, API Gateway, etc) will require you to use the appropriate scheme.
+You can find examples of these schemes [here](https://github.com/awslabs/aws-lambda-rust-runtime/tree/main/lambda-http/tests/data).
+Otherwise, you will be presented with the following error.

 ```rust,no_run
 Error: serde_json::error::Error